The focus of this webinar is on releases of liens also known as waivers and releases of liens, and the one thing you should do with every release.

 4. Match the through date and the payment

 If you are asking someone to give you a release and you are going to pay them, you should have that release say $10.
-This is so that you don’t even need to have the argument about whether the release is at $100,000 or $80,000 from the prior example.
+This is so that you do not even need to have the argument about whether the release is at $100,000 or $80,000 from the prior example.
 If it says $10, then the court is going to assume that you got enough, and they are not going to look to see whether it was $50,00, $80,000 or $100,000.
 If you are giving a release and getting a check, it is strongly encouraged that you try to always put in the amount of money that you are expecting.
 Not that it fixes every problem, but it at least helps to give you an argument later.

 If you gave this release in exchange for $100,000 and you only got $80,000, you did not get all of the consideration to make this release valid.
 That is a much weaker argument than the fact that the through date says the end of the month.
 But at least you have something to argue about versus if it says $10.
 The court is not even going to consider any argument with respect to the amount.